sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 * **Non-Interested Transactions**: To make not-interested transactions, set `type` as `not_interested` and customer identifiers are not required for not-interested transactions.

 <aside class="notice">
-When customer information is passed along with the transaction details, customer’s basic information  like name, email id (if it not the customer’s unique identifier), custom fields and extended custom fields will be updated to the new values. <br>
+When customer information is passed along with the transaction details, customer’s basic information  like name, email id (if it not the customer’s unique identifier), custom fields and extended fields will be updated to the new values. <br>
 If a new customer identifier is passed along with the transaction details, the customer will be registered automatically.
 </aside>

-You can update custom field details and extended custom field details for either regular or return transaction.
+You can update custom field details and extended field details for either regular or return transactions.
 To retrieve these details, use customer/get, customer/transaction APIs.

-* Extended fields are configured at the global level to capture some additional details of the customer that are required for business purposes
+* Extended fields are a kind of custom fields with defined field names and values that help generate reports on basis of extended fields.
+In transactions, extended field details can be captured at transaction level, or line-item level.
+Examples of transaction level extended fields include additional_discount, centralGST, GrossWeight etc and examples of line-item level extended fields include DesignCode, imei_number, MakingCharge etc.
 * Pass custom field details in the custom_fields element and extended fields in the extended_fields element
 * To retrieve custom field values and extended field values, use the customer/get or customer/transaction API